jez500/content-crawler/README.md

 Crawl data is saved as a JSON file in `/public/sites`.
 This data may be useful for ingesting into other applications or migrations.
 A unique unidex of the crawled sites is at "/public/sites/SECRET-index.json".

+## Master list

+If a file named /public/sites/SECRET-index.json.master exists, this will be treated as a master account and will see all the other clients and can add and remove clients from the list in the webpage.

 ## Author